468 Denney Hall

 Her first monograph–whose manuscript is nearing completion–is entitled Milton’s Blind Language and is a study of the workings of blindness towards the making of John Milton’s poetic language in his years of partial and complete loss of sight.
-This work examines Milton’s psalm translations in his years of going blind, his later sonnets and his last great poetic works, Paradise Lost, Paradise Regained and Samson Agonistes.
-She is planning two other book-length projects.
+Two other book-length projects are in the works.
 The first of these, Regarding Sight and Blindness in Early Modern English Literature: Crossings of Disability, Race, and Empire, traces attitudes towards sight and blindness in early modern English literature to examine the relationship between, first, the cultural production of disability, and second, the intertwined phenomena of early modern global contact, race-making, and anxieties over identity, migrancy, and belonging.
-Primary sources for this study include canonical and marginal plays, remarkable and unremarkable poetry, manuscript accounts of visual affliction and proposed remedies, medicinal and culinary recipes, religious tracts and broadside ballads.
 The second, A Social History of Indian Mountaineering, is an accessible account of Indian mountaineering, particularly Himalayan mountaineering, from its colonial “Golden Age” in the mid-twentieth century to the emerging models of the twenty-first.
-The social and historical investment of this work is in claiming space for mountaineers of the “non-traditional” kind—such as individuals at the intersections of less privileged genders, castes, social standing, financial reach, geography, age and physical ability—who have historically enlarged the scope of the sport, but are still the least credited for this work.
-She has spoken to The Alpinist Podcast about mountaineering histories and archives.